SynapseWeb/Git-Sharing/README.md

 	remote = origin
 	merge = refs/heads/master
 ```
 The "url" line will generally have the full path (shown here as "...") to your bundled file.
 As far as Git is concerned, that's the "upstream" location to pull new commits from.
 Yet, it's just a file in your file system.
+You could change that long path to be just "../coolproj.bundle" to make it relative to the project.
+For now, we can leave the long path.

 Now if you look at the "config" file in your original "Machine_A" repository, you'll only find this: